for string orchestra and string quartet

-A string quartet, extracted from the orchestra, plays in the centre of the stage being surrounded by the rest of the orchestra.
+A string quartet plays in the centre of the stage being surrounded by the string orchestra.

 Instrumentation: String Orchestra, Violoncello, Viola, 2 Violins